The original sin of America’s broken immigration courts

 Immigration courts were dysfunctional in nature long before Trump took office, but under his administration that gained a new dimension.
 What did this unprecedented politicization of the courts look like?

 The Trump administration exposed the vulnerability that was already in the system.
 What we saw was a much higher level of intervention, about four times higher than even the George W. Bush administration, which had been the most active prior.
-One of the ways that happened was through the frequency with which the Trump administration used the Attorney General’s self-referral power, which means the Attorney General can take a case away from an immigration judge at any time and decide it as he wishes.
+One of the ways that happened was through the frequency with which the Trump administration used the attorney general’s self-referral power, which means the attorney general can take a case away from an immigration judge at any time and decide it as he wishes.
 In the Trump administration, that power was used 17 times in four years.
-Previously, the highest number had been 10 times over eight years.
+Previously, the highest number had been 10 times over 8 years.

-In one case, the Attorney General made a statement that victims of domestic violence and gang violence would generally not meet the asylum standard.
+In one case, the attorney general made a statement that victims of domestic violence and gang violence would generally not meet the asylum standard.
 Officers within the Department of Homeland Security were confused by the scope of the decisions that were unprecedented.
 That confusion is still ongoing, and it affects what happens every day in the immigration courts.
-Immigration judges are feeling that their independence has been highly compromised, and they are hamstrung by the decisions of the Attorney General to do things that they actually think are just.
+Immigration judges are feeling that their independence has been highly compromised, and they are hamstrung by the decisions of the attorney general to do things that they actually think are just.
 This system that everyone tolerated for a while, assuming and hoping there wouldn’t be abuses, has now shown to be very clearly subject to abuses.

 There’s currently a backlog of more than 1.3 million cases.
-Yet, despite what seems to be a consensus that immigration courts are not working as they should, we still have the same system from 80 years ago.
+Yet despite what seems to be a consensus that immigration courts are not working as they should, we still have the same system from 80 years ago.
 Are there any solid arguments to justify keeping the immigration courts under the DOJ?

 There may be an assumption by people that it was set up this way for a reason, and that we might be losing something if we changed it.
 When we look at the history, it makes clear that it really was a historical accident that we ended up with this system.
 There never was a coherent rationale.
 It was something that was done as a matter of exigency, when there wasn’t a good solution.
 And so they took a bad solution instead and stuck with it.
 There’s not a whole lot of efficiency or institutional knowledge that’s being gained by having these immigration courts within the Department of Justice.